carsonxyz/CNPGridMenu/README.md

 #Installation

-Requires iOS 8 (for now)
+Requires iOS 7 or iOS 8

 ` Pod "CNPGridMenu" `

 Or if you don't want to use Cocoapods ` #import "CNPGridMenu.h" `

-#Notes

-- iOS 7 suport comming very soon